-Since the word “continuum” can be used in a number of ways and is rarely used in everyday language, it is best avoided in medical marketing.
-The repeated use of this word, in various contexts, has made the definition less clear and often confusing.
+Since the word “continuum” can be used in several ways and is rarely used in everyday language, it is best avoided in medical marketing.
+The repeated use of this word in various contexts has made the definition less clear and often confusing.

-As with any type of marketing, healthcare marketing should be targeted at the audience.
+As with any marketing, healthcare marketing should be targeted at the audience.
 If they do not regularly use a particular word, you may want to avoid it in your marketing content.

-Many clinics and health systems boast “multidisciplinary” teams, meaning that they employ a variety of specialists to care for a range of patient needs.
+Many clinics and health systems boast “multidisciplinary” teams, meaning that they employ various specialists to care for a range of patient needs.
 Health products and solutions may be marketed for “multidisciplinary” use, meaning they can benefit several different health specialties.

 Often used by medical professionals and marketers, “multidisciplinary” carries much less meaning for general consumers.
 Plus, it has been used so often that it is at risk of becoming a meaningless buzzword.
 In marketing, every word matters.
 If the phrase doesn’t pack a punch, consider retiring it.

-How to Choose the Right Words for Health Marketing
+How to Choose the Right Words for Healthcare Marketing